pydicom/pynetdicom/docs/user/concepts.rst

   * 1.2.840.10008.1.2.4.50 (JPEG Baseline)

-A responding AE can either reject the presentation context or accept it (and specify which of the three transfer syntaxes will be used).
+A responding AE can either reject the presentation context or accept it (and specify which one of the three transfer syntaxes will be used).

 .. _concepts_ae:

 Application Entities
 --------------------
-An *Application Entity* (AE) is an application that supports the DICOM standard, and especially IODs, service classes and dataset encoding/decoding.
+A DICOM *Application Entity* (AE) is an application that supports the DICOM standard, and especially IODs, service classes and dataset encoding/decoding.

+In DICOM networking AEs are identified by their *AE Title*.

 .. _concepts_association: